IkeB108/P5-TileRenderer-Library/Instructions_withLVLLVL.md

 //or...
 myGraphic.setTile( tileX, tileY, propertiesOfNewTile )
 ```
-In the graphic, sets the tile of index `tileIndexInGraphic` (or at the coordinates `tileX, tileY`) to have the properties in `propertiesOfNewTile`
+In the graphic, sets the tile at index `tileIndexInGraphic` (or at the coordinates `tileX, tileY`) to have the properties in `propertiesOfNewTile`

 - `tileIndexInGraphic`: Integer.
 Index of the tile you wish to change
 - `tileX`: Integer.
 X coordinate of the tile you wish to change